lexach91/team-5-january-hackathon/README.md

 This was my second Hackathon wit Code Institute.
 I could've not even imagine before that a team can be so collaborative.
 That was a really great experience for me.
 Thank you team!

 ## [Sophie Batten](https://github.com/sophiebatten123):
+This has been my first hackathon and I have really enjoyed it.
+Thank you to everyone within my team for your hard work!
+I look forward to the next one.
+Thanks everyone!

 ## [Eric Gaona](https://github.com/EricGaona):
 After one year without coding at all, this was my second Hackathon and I was a pleasure to be part of this great team.